mongodb/docs/source/includes/api/list-tables/alerts/response-elements.rst

    * - ``lastNotified``
      - string
-     - |Epoch-time| when the last notification was sent for this alert.
-       Only displayed if notifications have been sent.
+     - |iso8601-time| when the last notification was sent for this alert. |mms| returns this value if notifications have been sent.

    * - ``links``
      - array of objects